How do TPMS sensors send signal?

 How TPMS Sensors Work

-Direct TPMS sensors are typically located inside the tire, attached to the valve stem.
-These sensors measure the air pressure and temperature within the tire and transmit this information wirelessly to the vehicle's onboard computer.
-Here’s how the process works:
+TPMS sensors are typically located inside each tire, either attached to the wheel rim or integrated into the tire valve stem.
+These sensors measure the air pressure in the tire and convert that data into an electronic signal.
+The sensors then transmit this signal to the vehicle's TPMS control module, which processes the information and alerts the driver if the tire pressure falls outside the recommended range.

 How do TPMS sensors communicate with car?